davisrash/ising-model/README.md

 # ising-model
 Transverse-field Ising model in Qiskit

+## TODO
+1. Give `module` a good name.
+2. Determine use of `fswap.py`.
+Delete if useless.
+...
+100. Update `README.md` from original information below.

 ## Introduction
 This repository contains the code for the transverse-field Ising model (chain) in Qiskit.
 The code is based on the [paper](https://doi.org/10.22331/q-2018-12-21-114) by Alba Cervera-Lierta.
 The code is written in Python 3.11.6 and uses Qiskit 0.45.0.